 Section 5.0 Food Purchased for Conferences and Workshops

-UGA units hosting and coordinating conferences and workshops collect registration fees that may be used for food for meals and breaks which are an official and integral component of the conference or workshop.
+UGA units hosting and coordinating conferences and workshops collect registration fees that may be used for food for meals and breaks which are an official and integral component of the conferences and workshop.
 In general, departments should contract with a caterer to provide the necessary meals and breaks.
 Non-catered food purchases (i.e. individual items purchased from grocery stores) must be accompanied by a written justification as to why the food was purchased outside of a catering arrangement.
 This justification is necessary to substantiate that there has not been personal use of food purchased.
 As noted in section 1.0 of this policy, employees with responsibility for administering funds should ensure that funds are spent only for legitimate public purposes and not for the personal benefit of the employee or other individuals.

 Per Board of Regents policy, institutional funds, which include conferences and workshops, cannot pay for alcohol.
 In those instances where alcohol is needed at a reception or dinner associated with a conference or workshop, a cash bar should be utilized.
 Registration fees may be used to pay for bartender services.